 The practices listed above have already made a big difference.
-The digitisation of paper use, for example, has led to a massive reduction in paper usage from 4,500kg in 2021 to just 231.02kg in 2022.
+The digitisation of paper use, and reuse and recycling of scrap paper, for example, have led to a significant reduction in paper usage.
+In 2023, both our Hong Kong headquarter and Guangzhou offices achieved a 100% reuse and recycling rate of scrap paper.